The "Business" of Birthing

 research, or appropriateness of care.

-the fact that these views are being exported across the
+occurs when these views are exported across the

 world.
-As the U.S. is such a powerhouse of
+As the U.S. is a powerhouse of

-marketing, more impressionable regions are adapting to these customs,
+marketing, more impressionable regions are adopting these practices,

-despite the overwhelming evidence that the U.S. approach to childbirth IS
+despite the overwhelming evidence that the U.S. approach to childbirth is seriously flawed.

 We

-as a country need to reach beyond our own boundaries to embrace an
+as a country must reach beyond our own boundaries to embrace an

-families, must educate ourselves as to the true process of labor and
+evidence-based model of maternity care.
+We, as women, mothers, fathers and expectant families, must educate ourselves as to the true process of labor and childbirth, intervening only when necessary.

 http://www.cdc.gov/nchs/data/nvsr/nvsr56/nvsr56_07.pdf